evildarkarchon/Buffout4-CLAS/README.md

 `.vscode/` contains config files to aid in working on the project, including extension recommendations.
 In the Extensions sidebar (Ctrl+Shift+X), search for `@recommended` and you'll see a star on them.

+You can run CLASSIC or build the exe from the VS Code GUI in the Run and Debug sidebar (Ctrl+Shift+D).

 To install Poetry using PowerShell:

 ```powershell